Anikesh10/friendList/README.md

 # Friend List App

-yarn is used as a package manager in this project.
-Please run one of the below command after running yarn install.
+Yarn is used as a package manager in this project.
+Please run yarn start after yarn install to get the project running.

 ### `yarn start`